eclipse/mraa/README.md

 versions.
 The API is now fairly stable but when new calls/features are added they are listed here.
 Anything pre 0.2.x is ignored.

+**0.2.9**
+  * Add global maa.h & maa.hpp headers
+  * usage of "gpio.h" is not legal you need to use "maa/gpio.h" unless adding -L/usr/include/maa

 **0.2.8**
   * Added maa_set_priority call
   * Added mmap gpio call maa_gpio_use_mmaped